loco-rs/loco/docs-site/content/docs/getting-started/guide.md

 ## What is Loco?

 Loco is a Web or API framework for Rust.
-It's also a productivity suite for develolpers: it contains everything you need while building a hobby or your next startup.
+It's also a productivity suite for developers: it contains everything you need while building a hobby or your next startup.
 It's also strongly inspired by Rails.

 * **You have a variant of the MVC model**, which removes the paradox of option.
 You deal with building your app, not making academic decisions for what abstractions to use.
 * **Fat models, slim controllers**.
 Models should contain most of your logic and business implementation, controllers should just be a lightweight router that understands HTTP and moves parameters around.